megazear7/orison/src/partials/documentation/context.md

 }
 ```

-In this example the "first" directory will be the first child in the array, and
+In this example the /src/pages/first directory will be the first child in the array, and
-the "second" directory will be the second child in the array.
+the /src/pages/second directory will be the second child in the array.
 It is recommended
 to use larger numbers so that you can reorder directories without having to
 increment each directory.